nodos-dev/docs/docs/development/plugins/index.md

 </details>

-#### Comfort declaration requirements
 If you build the plugin and try to load it from the engine, you'll get ***"Plugin is trying to register a node that doesn't exist in its node definitions"*** error.
 This is because Nodos reads node configuration (**.noscfg**) and node definition (**.nosdef**) files to create node properties.

-Configuration file describes the whole plugin such as; compiled binary path, node definition file paths, plugin's dependencies to subsystems and other plugins, custom data types ([flatbuffers](https://flatbuffers.dev/) based) and many more.
-More detailed info is available on [Plugins](../plugins/index.md).
+Configuration file describes the whole plugin such as; compiled binary path, node definition file paths, plugin's dependencies to subsystems and other plugins, custom data types ([flatbuffers](https://flatbuffers.dev/) based).

 To add a node, create a **.nosdef** file.
 It should have JSON schema.
-You can define how many nodes you want as a list of nodes under the header **nodes**.
+You can define multiple nodes in one **.nosdef** file.

 Each node should have a class name, display name, content type (either a job that has no sub-nodes or a graph that has sub-graphs), user-friendly description text, pins & functions.